gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 Protobuf is a binary serialization protocol developed by Google.
 It is not human readable.

+## TOML

+TOML suffers from verbose syntax when it comes to arrays.

 ## XML

 XML is a human-readable serialization protocol.
 XMl can be considered quite verbose as it requires descriptive end tags.
 A well known XML-like format is HTML which is used to determine the structure of web pages.